themaximalist/llm.js/README.md

 npm install @themaximalist/llm.js
 ```

-Setting up LLMs is easy—just make sure your API key is set in your environment:
+Setting up LLM.js is easy.

+In Node.js api keys can be detected automatically from the environment.

 ```bash
 export OPENAI_API_KEY=...